jan-carreras/books/README.md

 1. [The Story of Human Language](https://www.goodreads.com/book/show/3328218-the-story-of-human-language) by _John McWhorter_ (audiobook)
 1. [The More You Do The Better You Feel: How to Overcome Procrastination and Live a Happier Life](https://www.goodreads.com/book/show/35826227-the-more-you-do-the-better-you-feel) by _David Parker_

+# Books I've read so far

+This is a comprehensive list of books I've read.

 # 2020